Two Harbors Investment Corp.’s (TWO) stock is set to post a healthy quarter?

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Two Harbors Investment Corp.
-(NYSE:TWO) raised 3.33% to close Thursday’s market session at $7.75, higher as compared to yesterday’s close.
-The stock price fluctuated between $7.59 and $7.85 throughout the trading session with the volume trading being 25240588 shares, which represented a significant variation when compared to the three months average volume of 3.20 million shares.
-The firm’s stock price fluctuated 1.84% within the last five trades and 7.64% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 16.72% in the last 6 months and 3.33% was added to its value over the previous 3 months.
-TWO stock is trading at a margin of 5.43%, 5.05% and 18.87% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NYSE:TWO) raised 3.22% to close Monday’s market session at $8.01, higher as compared to yesterday’s close.
+The stock price fluctuated between $7.70 and $8.15 throughout the trading session with the volume trading being 96128570 shares, which represented a significant variation when compared to the three months average volume of 3.78 million shares.
+The firm’s stock price fluctuated 6.09% within the last five trades and 11.40% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 19.73% in the last 6 months and 6.94% was added to its value over the previous 3 months.
+TWO stock is trading at a margin of 8.10%, 8.36% and 22.43% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Two Harbors Investment Corp.’s Profitability and Valuation Ratios Tell Us About the Stock?